-Win or lose, Sears’ chairman may still come out on top
+Sears’ chairman stands at the center of fight for company

 NEW YORK (AP) — As Sears teeters on the brink of collapse, one man stands at the center of the fight for the future of the iconic retailer.

 Eddie Lampert plays several often-conflicting roles in what could be the final chapter for the company that began as a mail order watch business 132 years ago.
-He’s been chairman, CEO, landlord, lender, and largest shareholder — all at the same time.
-If the company survives, he wins.
-If it ends up liquidating, he also wins.
+He’s been chairman, CEO, lender, and largest shareholder — all at the same time.
+And he stands to win big if Sears survives.

-The fate of Sears — and its Kmart brand — is likely to be decided Monday in a law firm conference room high above Manhattan, a block from Central Park.
-There, those who are owed money by Sears will consider Lampert’s last-ditch plan to preserve 425 stores and 50,000 jobs at a bankruptcy auction.
+The fate of Sears — and its Kmart brand — could be decided Monday in a law firm conference room high above Manhattan, a block from Central Park.
+There, those who are owed money by Sears are considering Lampert’s last-ditch plan to preserve 425 stores and 50,000 jobs at a bankruptcy auction.

 Lampert, the only one to put forth a proposal to rescue the floundering company in its entirety, has sweetened his bid for Sears to more than $5 billion and added a $120 million cash deposit through an affiliate of his ESL hedge fund.
 His original bid of $4.4 billion was rejected by the company’s board.

-Note: This story has been corrected to remove any references to Sears’ chairman Eddie Lampert coming out on top if the company liquidates.
-Lampert would not benefit if Sears goes out of business.